 Starring Zoe Boyle, Shaun Dingwall, Jack Davenport, Oliver Chris, Catherine Steadman, Natasha Little, Philippa Langdale, Marek Losey, Paul Unwin, Carolyn Parry-Jones.

 Before his signature red Jaguar, before Inspector Morse, there was the cerebral and solitary Detective Constable Endeavour Morse (Shaun Evans).
-In Endeavour: Series I’s four riveting new mysteries, young Morse conducts his dogged, incorruptible pursuit of justice from the shadows of Oxford and the fringes of the police force in an unlikely partnership with DI Fred Thursday (Roger Allam).
+Young Morse conducts his dogged, incorruptible pursuit of justice from the shadows of Oxford and the fringes of the police force in an unlikely partnership with DI Fred Thursday (Roger Allam).

 Set in the 1960s.